hwmhht/hht204806/Lesson-5:-Moving-the-camera.md

 # Change of basis in 3D space

-In Euclidean space coordinates can be given by a point (the origin) and a basis.
+In Euclidean space, coordinates can be given by a point (the origin) and a basis.
 What does it mean that point P has coordinates (x,y,z) in the frame (O, i,j,k)?
 It means that the vector OP can be expressed as follows:

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/05-camera/f00.png)